Starcounter/Docs/guides/web-apps/html-views/README.md

 }
 ```

-Keep in mind that this only returns the JSON and HTML if the app is using the `HtmlFromJsonProvider` and `PartialToStandaloneHtmlProvider` [middlerware](/guides/network/middleware/).
+Keep in mind that this only returns the JSON and HTML if the app is using the `HtmlFromJsonProvider` and `PartialToStandaloneHtmlProvider` [middleware](/guides/network/middleware/).

-##### Adding the Insertion Point
+##### Adding the Blending Point

-It is now possible to create an insertion point for this partial.
+It is now possible to create an blending point for this partial.
 The way to do this is by attaching the partial to a parent partial using `Self.GET`.
 For example:

 ```cs
 mainPage.SubPage = Self.GET("/your/partial/url");